Donald Trump defies judge, gives courtroom speech on tense final day of New York civil fraud trial

 Engoron then told Trump he had a minute left, let him speak a little more, and then adjourned.

-Lawyers representing New York state were scheduled to give their closing remarks in the afternoon.

-The exchange took place hours after authorities responded to a bomb threat at the judge’s house.
-Police checked out the threat at Engoron’s Long Island home, which came a day after he denied the former president’s extraordinary request to deliver his own courtroom close, officials said.
-The proceedings were not delayed.
+“Fraud was central to the operation of the Trump Organization’s business,” said the attorney, Kevin Wallace.
+He said that Trump and the other defendants intentionally put false information in the company’s financial statements.

+Trump skipped the afternoon court session in favor of a news conference that served as counter programming to the state’s closing argument.
+He peppered his remarks at a lower Manhattan office building he owns — and could lose control of as a result of the trial — with barbs about President Joe Biden and a writer who accused him of rape, E. Jean Carroll.

-At 5:30 a.m. on Thursday, hours before the trial’s final day was to begin, Nassau County police said they responded to a “swatting incident” at Engoron’s Great Neck home.
+The day began with police on Long Island checking out the threat at Engoron’s Long Island home.
+At 5:30 a.m.
+Nassau County police said they responded to a “swatting incident” at the house in Great Neck.
 Nothing amiss was found at the location, officials said.

+Taking the bench a few minutes late, Engoron made no mention of the incident.

 The false report came days after a fake emergency call reporting a shooting at the home of the judge in Trump’s Washington, D.C. criminal case.
 The incidents are among a recent spate of similar false reports at the homes of public officials.

-Taking the bench a few minutes late, Engoron made no mention of the incident at his home.

-Thursday’s court action featured the start of closing arguments in the trial over allegations that Trump exaggerated his wealth on financial statements he provided to banks, insurance companies and others.
+The trial involves six undecided claims, including allegations of conspiracy, insurance fraud and falsifying business records.
+Trump’s company and two of his sons, Eric Trump and Donald Trump Jr., are also defendants.
+Eric Trump was also in court for closing arguments.

-“Forty-four days of trial — not one witness came into this courtroom, your honor, and said there was fraud,” Kise said, contending his client “should get a medal” for his business acumen instead of punishment he deemed the “corporate death penalty.”
+During his argument, Kise contended Trump did nothing wrong and didn’t mislead anyone about his wealth.
+He said his client “should get a medal” for his business acumen instead of punishment he deemed the “corporate death penalty.”

-New York Attorney General Letitia James, a Democrat, wants the judge to impose $370 million in penalties.
-Trump says he did nothing wrong.
-He contends outside accountants that helped prepare the statements should’ve flagged any discrepancies and that the documents came with disclaimers that shield him from liability.

-The former president had hoped to make that argument personally, but the judge — initially open to the idea — said no after a Trump lawyer missed a deadline for agreeing to ground rules.
-Among them, Engoron warned that Trump couldn’t use his closing remarks to “deliver a campaign speech” or use the opportunity to impugn the judge and his staff.

-“This entire case is a manufactured claim to pursue a political agenda,” Kise said in his closing argument.
-“It has been press releases and posturing but no evidence.”
+“This entire case is a manufactured claim to pursue a political agenda,” Kise said.

-Lawyers from James’ office were to deliver their closing argument Thursday afternoon.

-Trump returned to court as a spectator Thursday despite the death of his mother in-law, Amalija Knavs, and the launch of the presidential primary season Monday with the Iowa caucus.

 Since the trial began Oct.
-2, Trump has gone to court nine times to observe, testify and complain to TV cameras about the case, which he called a “witch hunt and a disgrace.”
+2, Trump has gone to court nine times to observe, testify and complain to TV cameras about the case.

 He clashed with Engoron and state lawyers during 3½ hours on the witness stand in November and remains under a limited gag order after making a disparaging and false social media post about the judge’s law clerk.